charMstr/ft_services/srcs/nginx/README.md

 #### DOCKERFILE

-In a real world application, we would run only one service per container.
+In a real world application, we would run most oftenly one service per container.
 Here I had to run openssl and nginx in the same one (school subject).
-But I still chose for training purpose to avoid using an init system (in our alpine linux case: Openrc) and start individually each binaries.
+But I still chose for training purpose to avoid using an init system (in our alpine linux case Openrc would be the lighter option) and start individually each binaries.
-Caveat: if we kill nginx sshd will still run, the container still runs.
+I implemented a script checking the liveliness of those two.

 The services are started in a script.
 Nginx is started in the foreground so that the command never ends (the container keeps running even in detached mode).

+## RUNNING PROCESSES:
+- nginx
+- ssh

 #### SSH